Jsparrow/jsparrow.github.io/docs/eclipse/installation-guide.md

 Alternatively, follow these steps to install jSparrow:

 ::: warning Current Eclipse Marketplace Problems
-Due to current problems, the installation via the Eclipse Marketplace doesn't work at the moment.
+Due to problems on the Eclipse Marketplace, the installation via the Eclipse Marketplace does not work currently.
 Please use the Install Button or install jSparrow manually.
 :::

 1. Go to “Help” -> “Eclipse Marketplace…”